Zandrr/Zandrr.github.io/about.md

 *I'm a computer science and business student.
 I want to use my skill set to build something truly amazing with truly amazing people.*

 Let's get a beer.
 I like beer.
+Seriously shoot me an email, let's talk about life.